tongnie/tensorlib/README.md

 More tutorials and examples are coming soon!

-> This is the code repository for paper 'Truncated tensor Schatten p-norm based approach for spatiotemporal traffic data imputation with complicated missing patterns' which is submitted to Transportation Research Part C: Emerging Technologies
+> This is the code repository for paper 'Truncated tensor Schatten p-norm based approach for spatiotemporal traffic data imputation with complicated missing patterns' which is published on Transportation Research Part C: Emerging Technologies

 ## Overview
 This project provides some examples about how to use LRTC-TSpN to achieve efficient and accurate missing data imputation for transportation time series data.
 We aim at performing off-line data imputation tasks.